GrifCodes/osTicket-Insights/README.md

 ## Conclusion

 My journey with osTicket has been enriching and multifaceted.
 From technical setup to strategic management, these labs have equipped me with a well-rounded skill set, preparing me for real-world applications of ticketing systems.
-The experience has been a testament to the importance of continuous learning and adaptability in the ever-evolving field of IT support.
+The experience has been a testament to the importance of continuous learning and adaptability in the ever-evolving field of IT support

+For a detailed, step-by-step guide to setting up osTicket, please visit [this repository](https://github.com/GrifCodes/osTicket-extended-setup/blob/main/README.md).